How to Fix Certificate Verification Error as a Site Owner and User?

 Method 2: Clear Stored SSL Certificates on Your Computer

 If the Certificate Verification Error persists, clearing your computer’s stored SSL certificates might resolve it.
-This process prompts your browser to recheck and revalidate the SSL certificate of the website on your next visit.
+This process prompts your browser to recheck and revalidate the website’s SSL certificate on your next visit.

 Follow the steps given below to accomplish the same: